Aner2005/Protocols/Concrete_Efficiency_Improvements_to_Multiparty_Garbling_with_an_Honest_Majority/README.txt

 Key should be a random secret key.

-Version Number is the version we use (i.e., BGW2 or BGW3 and which optimizations to use) .
+Version Number is the version we use (i.e., BGW2 or BGW3 and which optimizations to use).
+All parties must use the same version number.

 List of the different versions:
-[Put list here]

-All parties must use the same version number.

-size: 169.5 kb
+10 - BGW3 protocol without optimizations (original protocol but one evaluator) 11 - BGW3 with main optimization of share conversion (quadratic computational complexity) 12 - BGW3 with main optimization and with superseed of length only t+1 (~n/2) 13 - BGW3 with main optimization, superseed of length t+1, and zero-shares are locally generated 14 - BGW3 with main optimization, superseed of length t+1, locally generated zero-shares, and distribution of workload in last round

+20 - BGW2 protocol without optimizations (original protocol but one evaluator) 21 - BGW2 with main optimization of share conversion (quadratic computational complexity) 22 - BGW2 with main optimization and with superseed of length only t+1 (~n/3) 23 - BGW2 with main optimization, superseed of length t+1, and zero-shares are locally generated 24 - BGW2 with main optimization, superseed of length t+1, locally generated zero-shares, and distribution of workload in last round